 You can get sweeping views of the desert floor, dotted with windmills on the periphery from the viewing deck once you reach the station on the state park side.
 Go one flight of stair downstairs to get onto the winding path leading to the park and the trails.
 Tramcars operate every 10 minutes for the ride back to the base station; lookout for the last departure time if you are planning to hike in the state park.
-We strolled in the park for a short time and returned to Palm Springs since we had to catch our flight back to San Francisco.
-We had a great time at Palm Springs and will definitely be back to explore more!
+We strolled in the park for a short time and returned to Palm Springs since we had to catch our flight back to San Francisco, but will revisit soon!

 #4 Palm springs romantic weekend: Day trip to Joshua Tree national park

 Finally, the topmost attraction at Palm Springs is visiting the Joshua Tree National Park which is about 45-50 minutes away.
 You can read all about it in my previous blog post here.
 A 20-30 min car ride will get you to the adjacent cities of Palm desert and Coachella which are worth visiting but we skipped those as well as Palm Springs Art Museum due to lack of time.
 Joshua Tree, made famous by the band U2 (they had a hit album by the same name), is a unique national park with tufts of vegetation (named Joshua tree) which are part of the Mojave desert ecosystem.
 Both sunrise and sunset are ethereal from the park and I strongly recommend witnessing at least a desert sunrise, since it has such unique colors and can be such a romantic experience while at Palm Springs!
 Read my tips, tricks and suggestions as well as lodging and trail recommendations in my Joshua tree post!

 #5 Spring break getaway to Palm Springs: Eat your heart out!